 Evolution provides an explanation for why organisms have evolved!
 Even if the word is intended to mean the belief that organisms all have the same ancestor, a scientific explanation should not presuppose what it seeks to prove.

 The crucial distinction, we might say, is between horizontal and vertical evolution.
 Evidence of one is not necessarily evidence of the other.
 If evolution in the sense of nature creating itself has not been going on, Darwin’s theory is false; biologists and palaeontologists need to be actively seeking an alternative and guarding against being victims of pro-Darwinian propaganda.
 Science is about testing hypotheses and theories, not closing alternatives off: something, at least in principle, the authors of Science, Evolution and Creationism accept.
 ‘Any scientific explanation has to be testable.
 Unless a proposed explanation is framed in a way that some observational evidence could potentially count against it, that explanation cannot be subjected to scientific testing.’
 Regrettably the admission accompanies a discussion that is silent about the problems of Darwin’s theory and shows no interest in exploring others except one, the creationist idea that evolution did not happen at all.
-A potty idea that is explored, of course, only in order that it may be debunked and Darwin’s theory seem reasonable in comparison.
+A potty idea that is explored, of course, only in order that it may be debunked and Darwin’s theory appear reasonable in comparison.

 - If none of them substantiates the supposed transition, evolution is likely to have taken place only on a small scale, and the nature of the fossil record has been misrepresented.